edinburgh-napier/SET09102/notes/unit1_code_quality/coding_standards.md

   making collaboration across diverse groups more effective.
 * **Error Reduction**: By following best practices, developers can avoid common pitfalls and reduce the introduction of bugs into the codebase.
-* **Inclusivity**: Standardized coding practices reduce entry barriers for team members from different backgrounds, ensuring everyone can contribute equally and confidently.
+* **Inclusivity**: Standardised coding practices reduce entry barriers for team members from different backgrounds, ensuring everyone can contribute equally and confidently.

 ## Key areas of coding standards